Controlled Bowhunting Program

 Qualifications

-This 2022–2023 season 135 individuals who have registered will be randomly drawn to participate in qualifications.
-All selected for qualifications must hold a valid hunting license and provide proof of purchase of a deer tag (deer management or either-sex) prior to qualifications.
+This 2023–2024 season, 142 people who have registered will be randomly drawn to participate in qualifications.
+All selected for qualifications must hold a valid hunting license and provide proof of purchase of a deer tag (deer management or either-sex) when they arrive at qualifications and prior to qualifying.

 Shooting Qualification